Thinking about living in Munich as an expat? With our tips and tricks, you'll be well prepared for your new life in the Bavarian capital.

 After successful registration you will receive an official registration confirmation.
 Keep it stored in a safe place, as you will need it for health insurance, residence permits and much more.
 If you have never been registered in Germany before, you will also automatically receive a letter from the Federal Central Tax Office (BZSt) with your personal tax identification number.
 This number is required by your employer in order to be able to deduct income tax.

 Important to know in connection with registering a residence is, that every household in Germany must pay broadcasting license fees (Rundfunkgebühren) - even if there are no radios, televisions or mobile devices.
 If you live in a shared apartment, you can share these fees with your roommates, as the costs are only charged once for the entire household and not per person.
 After registering a residence, the “ARD ZDF Deutschlandradio Beitragsservice” (hard to believe, but yes, that's the real name) is automatically informed.
 They will subsequently send you a letter asking you to register your new home.
 It is therefore not strictly necessary to take action yourself immediately after registering a residence.
-Also, check whether you can apply for an exemption or reduction due to social or health reasons!
+Also, always check whether you can apply for an exemption or reduction due to social or health reasons!

 Opening a bank account